 Microscopic Polyangiits (MPA) is a very rare and serious disease that causes inflammation of the small blood vessels.
 This can impact tissues and organs throughout the body and cause a wide variety of symptoms.

-MPA belongs to a family of arthritic diseases called vasculitis.
+Microscopic Polyangiitis belongs to a family of arthritic diseases called vasculitis.
 The word vasculitis means inflammation of blood vessels.
-The most common affected by MPA include the skin, joints, nerves, and kidneys.
+The most common affected by Microscopic Polyangiitis include the skin, joints, nerves, and kidneys.

-Early diagnosis and medical therapy are essential for managing MPA.
+Early diagnosis and medical therapy are essential for managing Microscopic Polyangiitis.

-It is not known what causes MPA but it is thought to be an autoimmune disease which occurs when the body’s immune system attacks its own healthy cells and tissues.
+It is not known what causes Microscopic Polyangiitis but it is thought to be an autoimmune disease which occurs when the body’s immune system attacks its own healthy cells and tissues.
 The reasons why the body might start attacking its small blood vessels is not well understood.

-Other symptoms of MPA depend on which organs are affected.
+Other symptoms depend on which organs are affected.

 If the kidneys are involved, a patient may experience fatigue, swelling of the legs, or shortness of breath.
 Kidney involvement can come on slowly or in some cases very quickly leading to rapid kidney failure.